Nick-Pearson/Nick-Pearson.github.io/_posts/2024-08-25-java-inner-classes.md

 ---
 layout: post
 tags: ["Java", "JVM", "Classes", "Inner Classes"]
-title: "How Inner Classes got refactored in Java 11"
+title: "How Inner Classes got slightly better in Java 11"
 ---

 Inner classes are a crucial part of java programming.
 They allow us to create namespaces within classes, and they have a special relationship to their parent which permits access to private methods and fields.
 This would not be allowed for a top level class